“I found through studying the science behind successful management, I could offer a new perspective on what effective and successful leadership is.”

 After the course Sabrina pursued ways to make her knowledge profitable.
 It took her a year to be crystal clear on what she truly wanted to do with her business.
 Once she had found a practical application for her skills, Sabrina knew she wanted to move forward.
 Although Sabrina was excited about where she could take her personal expertise, she faced many challenges when starting out.
 She recalls: “Most of the administrative aspects were totally new to me.
 There was anenormous amount of red tape, legal and administrative challenges.
 In the end I chose to move back to France.”

-This also presented challenges, forcing Sabrina to look for help, she was put in contact with Positive Planet France, one of YBI network members in France.
+This also presented challenges, forcing Sabrina to look for help, she was put in contact with Positive Planet France, Youth Business International member in France, in partnership with the Citi Foundation.
 This enabled her to get the assistance she needed to make her dreams a reality.